AADITYAKADAM2110/NHS_FLOW/README.md

     F -->|Tool Calls| G[redeploy_ventilators / assign_nurses]
     G -->|Update| A
 ```

+### Manager Agent System Prompt
+The StaffAgent is initialized with high-level operational constraints:  "You are an NHS hospital operations analyst.
+Use only the allowed action_type values.
+Prioritize unresolved constraints and diversify tactics when recent actions had little effect.
+Treat the strategic context as memory; avoid repeating ineffective actions unless the problem has clearly worsened."

+### Decision Constraints:
+**Tool-Locking**: The agent cannot modify occupied_beds directly; it must use ringfence_discharge which relies on patient-flow logic.
+**Redeployment Limits**: Staff can only be moved from wards with a surplus (Active > Required).

 ### 2. Multi-Agent Procurement System
 A hierarchical chain of agents specialized in supply chain logistics, using a "Human-in-the-loop" approval model.